-The requirements for the ACE degrees should be viewed by students as minimum standards.
+The requirements for the ACE undergraduate degree should be viewed by students as minimum standards.
 For students who might be interested in applying to graduate schools, the guidelines below suggest additional classes and activities that will position you well to apply.

 In the guidelines below, classes marked with a * are available online from UIUC through NetMath.

 Students may also want to visit the University of Illinois Graduate School website for more information on being a graduate student at U of I in general.

 - Do a serious independent research project - Graduate school is different from undergraduate programs in that students must show much stronger independent academic motivation and be able to work independently on research projects.
 The best way to demonstrate motivation and the capacity for independent work is to do an independent research project that is significant enough to yield a paper that looks like a journal article.